drashanttomar/Tesco-GenAI-Creative-Compliance-Studio/README.md

 ## 🌟 Project Vision

 Tesco GenAI Creative Compliance Studio aims to become a **scalable, self-service creative ecosystem** for retail media—where every asset is generated, validated, and optimized automatically, ensuring both compliance and creativity at speed.
-The platform represents a paradigm shift in retail advertising, combining AI innovation with rigorous brand governance to deliver professional-quality creatives in minutes while removing risk, cost, and design complexity.
+The platform represents a paradigm shift in retail advertising, combining AI innovation with rigorous brand governance to deliver professional-quality creatives in minutes while removing risk, cost, and design a complexity.

 ---